 Click on the Run of interest to show all the data that relates to it.
 The test conditions, max readings, set up details or any of your personal notes that are saved along with each run can all be reviewed.

 Full manual ‘zoom’ available on Power, Torque and RPM displays to display selected graph regions of interest.

 Runs can be ‘trimmed’, the lower and upper speed section of graphs can removed if visually required (e.g. if tests start and finish RPM were inappropriately set) and the Run re-saved.

 User selectable ‘Trace Shift’, the last 10 trace sets are always displayed (each new test trace ‘shifts’ the oldest one out of selection) - great when performing comparisons.

-‘Auto Load’ your graph after a run – can be selected to automatically switch to the graph display after each run or you can opt to do as many runs as you like in quick succession and analyse as a graph later.
-A brief test summary is also immediately available after each run.
+‘Auto Load’ your graph after a Run – can be selected to automatically switch to the graph display after each test Run or you can opt to do as many Runs as you like in quick succession and analyse as a graph later.
+A brief test summary is also immediately available after each test Run is completed.

 Data acquisition of 5 analogue input voltages is incorporated (‘common’ ground).
 This allows the monitoring of variables such as air fuel ratio, exhaust temperature etc.

-Resistive sensors, such as standard automotive temperature sensors, can be easily connected as each channel has a selection switch that enables an internal ‘pull up’ resistor (just connect the sensors 2 wires directly to DYNertia3!).
+Resistive sensors, such as standard automotive temperature sensors, can be easily connected with the addition of an external ‘pull up’ resistor.

 A data logging function is provided allowing the 5 input channels (plus the digital RPM input) to be logged to the PC.
 The logging rate can be set and the data is saved (with field headings included) as a text file (.CSV) for later analysis in Microsoft Excel etc.